IMEALL, Gabriel Rosenstock

 The power of the poetic pen

 Gabriel Rosenstock is the author/translator of over 150 books, including 13 volumes of poetry and a volume of haiku, mostly in Irish (Gaelic).
 Prose work includes fiction, essays in The Irish Times, radio plays and travel writing.
 He has given readings and performances in Europe, US, India, Japan and Australia.
 He is a member of Aosdána (Irish Academy of Arts & Letters).
+Broken Angels is the fourth in an ongoing series of ekphrastic tanka books published by Cross-Cultural Communications, New York, and available as a free e-book on the EDOCR platform.

 In this week’s guest post for The Culturium, Gabriel discusses the art of transcreating poetry, his Celtic upbringing and how the appreciation of haiku may be a gateway to enlightenment.